Is your property safe? How to rent a safe home

 What are a landlord’s legal duties when it comes to providing a safe rental property?

-Check out Hamilton Fraser’s advice on why you need an electrical safety certificate.
+Check out Hamilton Fraser Total Landlord Insurance’s advice on why you need an electrical safety certificate.

 4. Energy Performance Certificate (EPC) – landlords are required by law to order an EPC for potential tenants before marketing a property to rent.
-As a result of new regulations introduced in April 2018, landlords will be breaking the law if they grant a new lease on properties that have an Energy Performance Certificate (EPC) rating below E, unless the property is registered as an exemption.
+As a result of new regulations introduced in April 2018, landlords are breaking the law if they grant a new lease on properties that have an Energy Performance Certificate (EPC) rating below E, unless the property is registered as an exemption.
+From 1 April 2020 these regulations also apply to existing tenancies, not just new ones.
+Find out more in New energy performance certificate: keeping your property green.
 It is important also to note that landlords who do not have a valid EPC may be unable to serve a Section 21 notice to gain possession at the end of the tenancy.
-Find out more in ‘Minimum energy efficiency standards are changing: are you switched on?’

 It is also important to take out a residential landlord insurance policy as standard homeowners’ policies most likely will not cover damage to a rental property.